jomijournal/jomi_wp/wp-content/plugins/register-plus-redux/readme.txt

 HTML attributes should go in the following order name -> id -> class

+= ReadyGraph FAQ =

+= GENERAL QUESTIONS: =

+**What is ReadyGraph?**

+ReadyGraph is a tool that makes it easy for websites to grow and manage their user-base, by allowing/utilizing: **user sign-up**, through an optional notification tab and an intelligent pop-up, with one-click sign-up and social login options; **user friend invitations**, through the sign-up pop-up, or a sidebar button; **automated emails** (optional) that keep visitors coming back, such as welcome messages to greet new users, recent site updates/posts to keep them informed, gentle reminders for inactive users, and a weekly digest of new content; **mass emailing**, for fast communication to all your subscribers; **user-interaction**, through an optional comment-feed sidebar; **analytic tools**, to track new subscribers, daily visits, and other key metrics that quantify your website’s growth and user engagement.

+**How do I install ReadyGraph?**

+After installing this plug-in, you can activate the ReadyGraph features by connecting/signing-up for your ReadyGraph account.

+**How do I uninstall ReadyGraph?**

+You can deactivate the ReadyGraph features by navigating to the upper-right corner of the “ReadyGraph App” page, clicking the drop-down menu with your email address, and disconnecting your ReadyGraph account.

+**Can I delay the sign-up pop-up?**

+Yes, you can delay the pop-up for up to 20 minutes; however, the most effective delay is only a few seconds.
+That ensures that users are engaged, before showing the pop-up to them.

+**How do I check my website’s stats?**

+You can check your website’s stats by clicking the “Insights” button at the upper-right corner of the “ReadyGraph App” page.
+There, you will find various metrics about your site growth.

+**Can I use both the pop-up and the form widget?**

+Yes, you can; they will not conflict with each other.

+**How do I contact someone for support, or to suggest a feature?**

+You can contact us at info@readygraph.com.
+We appreciate all feedback.

+**I’m having problems with the latest version of the plug-in; can I switch back to an older version?**

+Yes, just navigate to the “Developers” tab on the wordpress.org plug-in page, and select the version that works for you.

+= ACCOUNT QUESTIONS: =

+**How do I change my account email address?**

+Contact us as info@readygraph.com.

+**How do I turn off email notifications from ReadyGraph?**

+You can turn them off via the account settings page on ReadyGraph.com.

+**How do I disconnect ReadyGraph from my site?**

+You can disconnect ReadyGraph from your site by navigating to the upper-right corner of the “ReadyGraph App” page in this plug-in, and clicking the drop-down menu with your email address on it; there will be an option there to disconnect ReadyGraph from your site.

+= CUSTOMIZATION QUESTIONS: =

+**Can I customize the pop-up?**

+Yes, you can choose a template that matches your site design, from the various templates available.

+**Can I customize the friend-invite form?**

+You can customize the text on the friend invite form to something that suits your website.

+**Can I customize my emails?**

+Yes, on the right side of the “ReadyGraph App” page, you will find a link to a page where you can Configure/Enable/Disable the various automated emails that you can send via ReadyGraph.

+= QUESTIONS ABOUT YOUR SUBSCRIBERS: =

+**How do I view my subscribers?**

+Clicking the “Insights” button at the top of the “ReadyGraph App” page of this plug-in will take you to a page where you can view a list of your subscribers.

+**How do I mail my subscribers?**

+On the right side of the “ReadyGraph App” page, you will find a link to a page where you can send mass emails to your subscribers.

+**Can I import a list of existing subscribers?**

+This is a feature currently under development and is scheduled to be released in our next update.

+**Can I export a list of my subscribers?**

+This is a feature currently under development and is scheduled to be released in our next update.

+**If I decide to stop using ReadyGraph, do I keep my subscribers?**

+Yes, contact us at info@readygraph.com for assistance.

+**Can I send automated emails/newsletters to my subscribers?**

+On the right side of the “ReadyGraph App” page, you will find a link to a page where you can Enable/Disable/Configure the various automated emails that you can send via ReadyGraph.

+**Is ReadyGraph necessary in order to use this plug-in?**

+No, it isn’t; you can use this plug-in without ReadyGraph features enabled, but you would be missing out on added growth opportunities.

+If you have questions or concerns, contact us anytime at [info@readygraph.com](mailto:info@readygraph.com)

 == Screenshots ==

 1. A Modified Registration Page